trexminer/T-Rex/README.md

                                    1 - fully sequential initialization, one GPU at a time 2 - two GPUs at a time etc.
+        --keep-gpu-busy            Continue mining even in case of connection loss.

     -o, --url                      URL of the mining pool in the following format: <scheme>://<host>:<port>
                                    Supported schemes: stratum+tcp